 - The herb is also used for providing relief from menstrual pain and symptoms of premenstrual syndrome (PMS).
 It also aids in controlling blood loss during menstruation.

-- According to the exponents of this herb, it can enhance production of breast milk in nursing females.
+- According to the herb's exponents, it can enhance breast milk production in nursing females.
 It is one of the popular galactagogues that has been used for a very long time.

 To conclude, very little research is done on Shatavari, its therapeutic properties, and possible side effects.
 Though the herb is considered safe, it would be advisable to consult a qualified herbal practitioner, and use it as per his/her instructions.
 You may also seek the opinion of your doctor, before starting any herbal treatment.

 Disclaimer: This is for informational purposes only and should not be used as a replacement for expert medical advice.